anhtudo1209/Code-Battle-Arena/backend/exercises/007-countdown-from-n/problem.md

 # Countdown from N

-Write a C++ program that counts down from N to 1
+Write a program that counts down from n to 1

 ## Input
-A positive integer N
+A positive integer n

 ## Output
-Print numbers from N down to 1.
+Print numbers from n down to 1.

 ## Sample Input
 5